 Festa Major del Poblenou (6th to 15th September)

 This is probably the best neighbourhood in Barcelona.
 OK, I might be a bit bias here because it is where I live but you will definitely love the atmosphere of Poblenou.
 There is not one but two festivals over the year.
 The spring one in May and the main one in September.

 Poblenou was called “the Catalan Manchester” due to the huge number of factories in the area at the end of the 19th century.
 Only a few chimneys remain as a memory to this period.
 Nowadays, a lot of those old industrial structures have been converted into artists and designers studios.
 They open their doors to the general public for this special week.
 A great opportunity to check the creativity and new talents in Barcelona.

 During the festival expect parades, correfoc, human towers, music and dance ’til the wee hours of the morning.
-The highlight is the castell de focs, a spectacular fireworks display by the beach at 10pm on Sunday, 16th.
+The highlight is the castell de focs, a spectacular fireworks display by the beach at 10pm on Sunday, 15th (DATE TO BE CONFIRMED).

 Celebrating their patron Saint, Archangel Saint Michael, Barceloneta’s Festival takes place every year around the 29th of September.
 This traditional fishermen’s neighbourhood is famous for its seafood restaurants by the sea and it has a character of its own.

 As well as the usual Catalan traditions, you can attend a concert of Habaneras.
 These are the songs that returned immigrants from Cuba brought back to Catalonia.
 An unmissable part of this concerts is enjoying the music with a glass of ron cremat.
 This is a special mixed drink made with rum, sugar, coffee beans, cinnamon and species that is burned for a few minutes and served warm.